klack/klack.cloud/README.md

 ## Backups
 - You should add encryption to your backups in Duplicati by editing the backup job.
-- Videos are not backed-up by default.
+- Videos are not backed up by default.
 - Documents, Notes and Photos are automatically backed up at 1:00PM.
 - If there is a backup failure, you will receive an email alert.